 There are significant opportunities to generate additional revenue along this proposed rail line.
 The most significant opportunities focus around two key areas: the ability to back haul from Alaska to Alberta and the ability to move other commodities by rail.
 This study assumes that the rail cars are returning empty from Alaska back to Alberta.
-Other potential commodities could include grains, coal, lumber, ore, and potash, to name a few, that could be moved along with empty tank cars.
+Other potential commodities could include grains, coal, lumber, ore, and potash, to name a few.